Before your collections, please consider: What goes in my bins, bags and boxes?

 - Non-recyclable waste:

 - Once you have recycled all you can, the rest goes in your wheelie bin.
 The lid must be fully closed with no extra waste at the side.
 Please place your wheelie bin at the edge of your property, where it meets the highway.
 This should be done by 7am on your collection day.

-If you don't have a wheelie bin we'll take a maximum of 4 standard issued bin bags from your storage point each collection.
+- If your property is not suitable for a wheelie bin, we take up to 4 standard issued bin bags from your storage point, each collection.

 Flats and apartments

 Where flats and apartments are above 3 storeys high, the Council will normally offer a communal recycling service.
 This service sees wheelie bins kept in communal bin stores.

 From August 2016, where possible, we have provided a mixed collection of: